mami-project/pto3-access/README.md

 # pto3-access

-Accessing the MAMI Path Transparency Observatory for analysis using Jupyter notebooks
+This repository contains Jupyter notebooks for public access to the MAMI Path Transparency Observatory, and supporting client code.

+The following notebooks are available:

+- [ecn-queries](ecn-queries.ipynb): queries for multipoint ECN measurements